 High-intensity interval training, or HIIT, is a sure-fire way of improving aerobic capacity and conditioning while burning off body fat.
 It involves short bursts of high intensity exercise broken up by longer intervals of lower intensity exercise for recovery.
 It is one of the best methods available for improving sports performance.
 “High-intensity interval training is not easy, but if you think you’ve got the willpower, nothing else will give you better results,” said Gabriel Patterson, Winnipeg personal trainer.

 There is no set formula for high-intensity interval training because everybody’s fitness needs are different.
 As a general rule, pick one of the high-intensity exercises and do as many reps as you can at maximum intensity.
 Then switch to one of the lower intensity exercises, do at least as many reps, at a lower intensity.
 Then switch back and for between high intensity and lower intensity exercises for as long as you can.

 Deadlifts/Push Presses | High Intensity

 This one requires either a dumbbell or a kettlebell.
-It combines the deadlift and the push press for a high intensity, full body workout.
+It combines the deadlift and the push press or press push-up for a high intensity, full body workout.
 Place your feet should-width apart.
 Put a dumbbell or kettlebell on the floor in front of one of your feet.
 Bend over and lift the weight up to your waist.
 Lift it to your shoulder, get yourself under it, and push up with both your legs and your arm, pushing the weight up near the ceiling.
 Then return the dumbbell to the floor.
 Switch which hand you use for each set.
 For a greater challenge, do this with two weights at a time, one in each hand.

 Hip Ups | Lower Intensity